Boavizta/cloud-scanner/docs/src/reference/output-data.md

 ## Schema of the json output

-A schema described the format of the JSON output  (as part of theOpenAPI specification).
+A schema describe the format of the JSON estimated inventory  (as part of theOpenAPI specification).

 To access it: